szokodiakos/typegoose/README.md

 }
 ```

+#### initMethod

+Post-init hooks are only called on documents that were actually fetched from the database.
+If you create a new instance of a document
+yourself, they don't run.
+Currently, the accepted solution in Mongoose is to add a method to the Schema and call Schema.queue() with it which will then run this method everytime a new instance is created (kind of a pre-init hook).

+The `initMethod` decorator marks a method to be such an automatically called initialize method.
+It works like `instanceMethod` in all other respects.

 ### Class decorators

 Mongoose allows the developer to add pre and post [hooks / middlewares](http://mongoosejs.com/docs/middleware.html) to the schema.
 With this it is possible to add document transformations and observations before or after validation, save and more.